ctoruno/LAC-Reports/Outputs/Colombia/Method/Colombia_method.md

                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLING</b></p>
                                 <p class="mb-4">
                                     Regions and cities were selected to achieve a nationally representative sample of the country.
 In city districts, neighborhoods served as the primary sampling unit and were randomly selected based on relative population sizes and the socioeconomic level distribution within each city.
 Within each neighborhood, blocks were selected as enumeration areas using simple random sampling.
-In rural areas, <i> veredas </i>, or municipalities, served as the primary sampling unit and were randomly selected based on relative population sizes and the socioeconomic level distribution within each area.
+In rural areas, veredas, or municipalities, served as the primary sampling unit and were randomly selected based on relative population sizes and the socioeconomic level distribution within each area.
 Within each vereda, zones were selected as enumeration areas using simple random sampling.
 Within each enumeration area, survey administrators performed a systematic random route to sample households and used a Kish grid to select respondents.
 If the selected respondent declined to be interviewed or otherwise did not meet the characteristics of the target quota, the interviewer moved on to the next household.
                                 </p>
                             </div>
                         </div>